R. Kelly avoids lengthy add-on to 30-year prison sentence

 Kelly rose from poverty in Chicago to become one of the world’s biggest R&B stars.
 Known for his smash hit “I Believe I Can Fly” and for sex-infused songs such as “Bump n’ Grind,” he sold millions of albums even after allegations about his abuse of girls began circulating publicly in the 1990s.

-U.S. Assistant Attorney Jeannice Appenteng on Thursday urged the judge to keep Kelly in prison “for the rest of his life.”
+At Thursday’s hearing, U.S. Assistant Attorney Jeannice Appenteng urged the judge to keep Kelly in prison “for the rest of his life.”

-Kelly’s abuse of children was all the worse, she said, because he “memorialized” his abuse by filming victims, including Jane.
-She told the court Kelly “used Jane as a sex prop, a thing” for producing pornographic videos.
+Kelly’s abuse of children was especially appalling, she said, because he “memorialized” his abuse by filming victims, including Jane.
+Appenteng told the court Kelly “used Jane as a sex prop, a thing” for producing pornographic videos.

-In prehearing filings, however, Bonjean accused prosecutors of offering an “embellished narrative” to get the judge to join what she called the government’s “bloodthirsty campaign to make Kelly a symbol of the #MeToo movement.”
+Bonjean has said repeatedly that the government singled out her client because he is a superstar and she previously accused prosecutors of offering an “embellished narrative” to get the judge to join what she called the government’s “bloodthirsty campaign to make Kelly a symbol of the #MeToo movement.”

+She echoed that theme Thursday in calling the request for a 25-year consecutive sentence “overkill.”

-Bonjean said Kelly has suffered enough, including financially.
+The singer has suffered enough, including financially, Bonjean said.
 She said his worth once approached $1 billion, but that he “is now destitute.”

-She also remarked that Kelly will be lucky to survive his 30-year New York sentence alone.
-To give him a consecutive 25-year sentence on top of that “is overkill, it is symbolic,” she said.
-“Why?
-Because it is R. Kelly.”

-And she stressed that Kelly’s silence in the courtroom should not be viewed as a lack of remorse.
+Just before Kelly was taken back to detention Thursday, Bonjean requested that he not be placed on suicide watch because constant checks by guards “is in and of itself cruel” and “creates mental health issues.”

+“He was expecting this,” she told the judge.
+“Mr. Kelly … is not suicidal.”